 [a.k.a.
 Abies mariana, Picea nigra, Picea brevifolia]

-Although Black Spruce is generally a zone 2-5 species, it can do quite well in zone 6 if planted in a persistently damp, wet location which does not drain well.
-In fact it is a perfect wetland species which prefers lowland locations around ponds and streams, and is a good companion evergreen species for the deciduous Tamarack Larch.
+Although Black Spruce is generally a zone 2-5 species, it can do well in zone 6 if planted in a persistently moist location.
+It is a perfect species for wetlands and lowland locations around ponds and streams.
+Black Spruce is a good companion species for the similarly wet-loving but deciduous Tamarack Larch.

 Black Spruce seedlings are remarkably tolerant of poor soils, and are relatively free of pests and disease.
 They are a “climax species”, meaning they tend to be the last plants to mature in a disturbed area [drought, fire, etc.] but eventually dominate all others until another major disturbance takes place.

 Black Spruce seedlings: characteristics and info• prefers hardiness zones 3-5 but can handle zone 6 if planted in a wet location

 • mature height and spread: up to 50ft high, 10-15ft spread

 • prefers darker, rich soils, swampy soils, darker soils, boot sucking mud, wetlands